-During 2020, and in order to provide rent allowances, GMI has been requiring a copy of the property title by the owner, rental agreements containing taxation stamps if the amount exceeds €5000, and two witnesses signing the agreement as well as providing their ID numbers and an electricity utility bill in the name of the tenant.
+During 2020 and continuing in 2021, in order to provide rent allowances, GMI has been requiring a copy of the property title by the owner, rental agreements containing taxation stamps if the amount exceeds €5000, and two witnesses signing the agreement as well as providing their ID numbers and an electricity utility bill in the name of the tenant.
 Transfer of the electricity bill in the tenant's name costs €50 provided that the person's name is included in the catalogues of GMI recipients sent to the Electricity Authority by the GMI Services, otherwise the cost is €300.
 Due to delays in examining the GMI applications, a beneficiary of international protection who will be eventually approved will not be included in those catalogues before several months elapse.
 Therefore, transfer of the account on his/her name will take place afterwards, which results in additional delays in receiving rent allowances.

-During the reporting period, an increased number of complaints was received concerning the ability of beneficiaries of international protection to open/maintain an account which affected their ability to access basic rights, including GMI.
-The main issues identified involve documents required by banks, (utility bills in the name of the applicant, rent contract signed by two Cypriot citizens, police record from country of origin, passport), significant delays in concluding the procedures, the large discrepancies in bank account opening policy between branches/officers, and the requirement for the applicant to speak good Greek/English.
+During 2021, complaints concerning the ability of beneficiaries of international protection to open/maintain an account, and as a result receiving GMI benefits, persisted, although at a lower rate compared to 2020.
+The main issues identified involve documents required by banks, (utility bills in the name of the applicant, rent contract signed by two Cypriot citizens, police record from country of origin, passport), significant delays in concluding the procedures, discrepancies in bank account opening policy between branches/officers, and the requirement for the applicant to speak good Greek/English.

-Additionally, it was observed that banks are limiting the number of accounts owned by beneficiaries of international protection to one per person.
+Additionally, in 2021 it was observed that banks are limiting the number of accounts owned by beneficiaries of international protection to one per person.
 Although one bank account is sufficient for receiving GMI, it is disruptive for disabled persons.
-The reason is that disabled beneficiaries of international protection who are dependent on other persons (typically children but also adults not in a position to act independently)

-have a separate GMI file and a joint bank account is required, with co-owners being the disabled person and the carer.
-In those situations, the banks typically ask existing clients to close their personal account before opening a joint one, which is a source of additional delays as it often requires resubmission of documents, and re-examination of the applicants details.
+The reason is that disabled beneficiaries of international protection who are dependent on other persons (typically children but also adults not in a position to act independently) have a separate GMI file and a joint bank account is required, with coowners being the disabled person and the carer.
+In those situations, the banks typically ask existing clients to close their personal account before opening a joint one, which is a source of additional delays as it often requires resubmission of documents, and re-examination of the applicant's details.

 Regarding the verification of identity and residence for international protection holders, the Central Bank of Cyprus and the association of credit institutions adopted the law 64 (I)2017 which transposed the European Union Directive 2014/92/EU on the comparability of fees related to payment accounts, payment account switching, and access to payment accounts with basic features (Payments Accounts Directive).
 In February 2019, the Central Bank released the "Directions/Instructions to Credit Institutions in Accordance with the Article 59(4) of the Prevention and Control Revenues from Illegal Activities for 2007-2018)".
-Articles 16 and 17(4) stress the right of accessing basic bank accounts without any discrimination against consumers legally reside in the European Union, for reasons such as their nationality or place of residence.
+See Articles 16 and 17(4) stress the right of accessing basic bank accounts without any discrimination against consumers legally reside in the European Union, for reasons such as their nationality or place of residence.